CraftingSoftware/course_information/README.md

 #### Reflection quizzes

 At the beginning of nearly each class session (starting on week 2), students will be invited to take a short quiz reflecting on their understanding of the reading material.
+Each quiz can be repeated taken until the deadline (typically, end of the class the quiz is given).

 #### Practical assignments